Our Services

 Inflamed sinus tissue and tooth pain often go hand in hand.
 Many people wonder, "can inflamed sinus tissue cause tooth sensitivity?"
 The short answer is yes.
 Swelling in the sinuses—especially the maxillary sinuses located just above your upper back teeth—can press on shared nerve pathways and create sensations that mimic toothache or sensitivity.

 Below, we explore the anatomy, nerve connections, symptoms, diagnosis, and treatments.
 We use straightforward language, cite credible science, and offer practical advice.
-If you're ever unsure about your symptoms, try Ubie's free Medically approved LLM Symptom Checker Chat Bot to help understand what might be causing your discomfort or speak to a healthcare professional.
+If you're ever unsure about your symptoms, take Ubie's free AI-powered symptom checker test to get personalized insights into what might be causing your tooth sensitivity and sinus discomfort, or speak to a healthcare professional.

 Understanding why sinus inflammation affects your teeth starts with anatomy: